It’s easy to understand the hype behind ChatGPT, the new artificial intelligence writing assistant on the block by OpenAI.

 The importance of creating content optimised for SEO can not be overstated.
 Marketeers want to give their audience what they want with the least amount of friction.
 It will come as a surprise to no one that the first three 3 results get the vast majority of clicks.

 Some AI writing assistants have SEO tools built into their interface to help out with this piece of the puzzle.
-This is unlikely to be an area that ChatGPT will focus on.

 There’s no point creating great content if your audience is unable to find it.